tumagonx/nwjs_docs_old/Dragging-files-into-page.md

         }
       }

-      ready(function(){
+      //When the page has loaded, run this code ready(function(){
         // prevent default behavior from changing page on dropped file window.ondragover = function(e) { e.preventDefault(); return false };